AhmedAbdelsalam0/Company-Products-Manager/README.md

 # This is JAVA FX Project to view , store , modify and delete products data in SQL Database .
 # With harmash website help .

+check pptx file to see how program looks like .

 To Avoid Errors :
 1. Make your own database or impoert products.sql file .
 2. Ensure to put mysql-connector-java to your project under lib folder .